Independence I culture: Inutoqqat Nunaat

 Inutoqqat Nunaat (formerly known as Pearylandville) is the largest Paleo-Eskimo site in the Peary Land as discovered by Eigil Knuth.
-The fauna present in Inutoqqat Nunaat is mainly dominated by musk ox but also consists of arctic fox, hare, and arctic char as well as a few avian fauna consisting of geese and gull.
+The fauna present in Inutoqqat Nunaat is mainly dominated by muskox but also consists of arctic fox, hare, and arctic char as well as a few avian fauna consisting of geese and gull.
 The ruins are rich in both lithic debitage and fauna refuse meaning they were probably used as winter dwellings for several months however most of the ruins have less than 100 tools associated with it concluding that they probably were used for short periods of time.
 Researchers and archaeologists have noted that it is difficult to determine how long this site was used for as there is great difficulty in separating old remains from new ones.
 It has also been suggested the reason for the large number of ruins at Inutoqqat Nunaat is because it was used as a place for gathering for Independence I people.
 Inutoqqat Nunaat is considered one of the largest Independence I sites and the most extensively investigated.
 Knuth led major excavations there in 1964, 1966, 1968, and 1969, wherein he was able to successfully recover 820 lithic tools, 5312 flakes and a total of 2274 animal bones.
 Inutoqqat Nunaat was renamed from "Pearylandville" in 2022 by members of the Greenland National Museum, which translates to Land of the Ancient People.

 Adam C. Knuth

 Adam C. Knuth is a large open site with many different ruins including dwellings and lithic workshops.
-It was discovered on one of the last days of Knuth’s expeditions in 1980 who came across it accidentally and discovered a site littered with debitage and artefacts.
+It was discovered on one of the last days of Knuth's expeditions in 1980 who came across it accidentally and discovered a site littered with debitage and artefacts.
 It is the second biggest site after Inutoqqat Nunaat.
 The site holds 14 ruins including well-built midpassages ruins and 10 stone-build caches.
 Included in the ruins are some well-preserved midpassages with boulder tent ring and midpassages with round boulders.
 Some of the ruins in this site had the qualities of winter dwellings.
 This conclusion was drawn as result of a field team finding clear distinction between dwellings at this site.
 Some of the dwellings were large more solidly built dwellings which were theorised as being used as winter dwellings.
-The tent rings that were found were theorised as being used in the summer months as they didn’t have as sound construction.
+The tent rings that were found were theorised as being used in the summer months as they didn't have as sound construction.
 The distribution of artefacts along the midpassage indicate that these dwellings could be divided by gender with female seatings in one area and a working area on the other side.